root-project/root/README/ReleaseNotes/v618/index.md

   - Add to the documentation of TLorentzVector a link to ROOT::Math::LorentzVector, which is a superior tool.
   - Add `T RVec<T>::at>(size_t, T)` method to allow users to specify a default value to be returned in case the vector is shorter than the position specified.
 No exception is thrown.
   - Add the `Concatenate` helper to merge the content of two `RVec<T>` instances.
+  - Generalise the `VecOps::Map` utility allowing to apply a callable on a set of RVecs and not only to one.

 ## RooFit Libraries
 ### HistFactory